kotomiDu/GameSynthText/README.md

 This is an revised version from [SynthText](https://github.com/ankush-me/SynthText/) and [Chinese SynthText](https://github.com/JarveeLee/SynthText_Chinese_version), which is more suitable to generate customized data, e.g. generating multiple data same as the text data in game.
 It works for both Chinese and English.

 ## Modify
-* The font size, color can be customized
+* Add function to customize the font size, color
-* UI interface , which is more easier for fresh user
+* Add UI interface , which is more easier for fresh user
-* No font augmentation function, e.g. no border, no shadow
+* Delete character augmentation, e.g. no border, no shadow

 ## Enviroment